Tharisky/Portfolio/Projects/Cloud Security (February 2025) - Cyblack/Report.md

-PART C - SYNCHRONIZE ACTIVE DIRECTORY FOREST WITH AN AZURE ACTIVE DIRECTORY TENANT
+### PART C - SYNCHRONIZE ACTIVE DIRECTORY FOREST WITH AN AZURE ACTIVE DIRECTORY TENANT

-1.Sign in to the azure portal and switch, from the newly created tenant, back to the former tenant.
+1. Sign in to the Azure portal and switch, from the newly created tenant, back to the former tenant.
-2.Locate the VM that was created for this task (Yellowstone-VM) and connect it using RDP.
+2. Locate the VM that was created for this task (Yellowstone-VM) and connect it using RDP.

-3.Once the VM is up, and the server manager is running, click local server and set the IE enhanced security configuration to off
+3. Once the VM is up, and the server manager is running, click local server and set the IE enhanced security configuration to off

-4.Back to the server managers, navigate to tools and select AD administrative center
+4. Back to the server managers, navigate to tool,s and select AD administrative center

-5.In the AC AD , click Yellowstone(local), in the Tasks pane, under the domain name Yellowstone (local) click New, and, in the cascading menu, click Organizational Unit.
+5. In the AC AD, click Yellowstone(local), in the Tasks pane, under the domain name Yellowstone (local) click New, and, in the cascading menu, click Organizational Unit.
-6.In the Create Organizational Unit window, in the Name text box, type ToSync and click OK.
-Double-click the newly crated ToSync organizational unit such that its content appears in the details pane of the Active Directory Administrative Center console.
+6. In the Create Organizational Unit window, in the Name text box, type ToSync and click OK.
+Double-click the newly created ToSync organizational unit such that its content appears in the details pane of the Active Directory Administrative Center console.
 In the Tasks pane, within the ToSync section, click New, and, in the cascading menu, click User.
-7.In the Create User window, create a new user account(Yellowstonuser)  and click OK
+7. In the Create User window, create a new user account(Yellowstonuser)  and click OK

-8.Start the internet explorer and download another browser(Edge) 9.On Microsoft edge, navigate to azure portal and sign in with the Global admin user account that was created earlier ( Forest-Admin)
+8. Start the internet explorer and download another browser(Edge)
+9. On Microsoft Edge, navigate to the Azure portal and sign in with the Global admin user account that was created earlier ( Forest-Admin)
-10.Locate the Azure AD and navigate to Azure Ad connect and download.
+10. Locate the Azure AD, navigate to Azure Ad Connect, and download.
-11.Launch the AD connect and agree with the terms 12.On the Express Settings page of the Microsoft Azure Active Directory Connect wizard, click the Customize option.
+11. Launch the AD connect and agree with the terms
+12. On the Express Settings page of the Microsoft Azure Active Directory Connect wizard, click the Customize option.
-13.On the Install required components page, leave all optional configuration options deselected and click Install 14.On the User sign-in page, ensure that only the Password Hash Synchronization is enabled and click Next.
+13. On the Install required components page, leave all optional configuration options deselected and click Install
+14. On the User sign-in page, ensure that only the Password Hash Synchronization is enabled and click Next.
-15.On the Connect to Azure AD page, authenticate by using the credentials of the yellowstoneadmin user account that was create earlier and click Next.
+15. On the Connect to Azure AD page, authenticate by using the credentials of the yellowstoneadmin user account that was create earlier and click Next.
-16.On the Connect your directories page, click the Add Directory button to the right of the yellowstone.com forest entry.
+16. On the Connect Your Directories page, click the Add Directory button to the right of the yellowstone.com forest entry.
-17.In the AD forest account window, ensure that the option to Create new AD account is selected, specify the following credential - YELLOWSTONE\Forest-Admin -  and click OK
+17. In the AD forest account window, ensure that the option to Create a new AD account is selected, specify the following credential - YELLOWSTONE\Forest-Admin -  and click OK
-18.Back on the Connect your directories page, ensure that the Yellowstone.com entry appears as a configured directory and click Next
+18. Back on the Connect your directories page, ensure that the Yellowstone.com entry appears as a configured directory, and click Next
-19.On the Domain and OU filtering page, click the option Sync selected domains and OUs, domain name yellowstone.com will be checked, expand the yellowstone.com to view the ToSync.
-Clear all check-boxes, click only the checkbox next to the ToSync OU, and click Next.
+19. On the Domain and OU filtering page, click the option Sync selected domains and OUs, The domain name yellowstone.com will be checked, expand the yellowstone.com to view the ToSync.
+Clear all checkboxes, click only the checkbox next to the ToSync OU, and click Next.
-20.On the Uniquely identifying your users page, accept the default settings, and click Next.
+20. On the Uniquely identifying your users' page, accept the default settings, and click Next.
-21.On the Filter users and devices page, accept the default settings, and click Next.
+21. On the Filter users and devices page, accept the default settings, and click Next.
-22.On the Optional features page, accept the default settings, and click Next.
+22. On the Optional features page, accept the default settings, and click Next.
-23.On the Ready to configure page, ensure that the Start the synchronization process when configuration completes checkbox is selected and click Install.
+23. On the Ready to Configure page, ensure that the Start the synchronization process when configuration completes checkbox is selected and click Install.